0xPhaze/use-chain-query/README.md

 ```

 Internally useChainQuery stores every individual function call result in a cache and only ever re-sends a request when an explicit update is needed.
-That's why you can pass in a list of arguments (as seen with `marketItems` in the above example) and fetch the results individually in the `MarketItem` component without worrying about any additional requests being made.
+That's why it's possible to pass in a list of arguments (this equates to multiple function calls), as seen in the above example with `marketItems` and fetch the results for an individual `marketItem` in a different component without having to worry about any additional requests being made.

 ## Parameters
 ```javascript